 Taxco is a unique destination that has managed to preserve its cultural heritage and traditions.
 The city is home to many indigenous communities who still practice traditional crafts, such as pottery and weaving.

-Visit local markets and workshops where artisans are more than happy to show their skills and share their knowledge.
+Visit local markets where artisans are more than happy to show their skills.

-Taxco is also a great place to try traditional Mexican dishes, which can be found in local restaurants and street stalls.
+Taxco is also a great place to try Mexican dishes in local restaurants and street stalls.

 The natural beauty of Taxco

-Taxco is surrounded by stunning natural beauty, such as rolling hills and lush forests.
+Taxco is surrounded by stunning natural beauty, rolling hills, and lush forests.
 There are many hiking trails that lead to nearby waterfalls, such as the Cacahuamilpa Caves, which are a must-visit destination for nature lovers.